Hedera Hashgraph Price Tops $0.36 on Major Exchanges (HBAR)

-Hedera Hashgraph (CURRENCY:HBAR) traded flat against the U.S. dollar during the 24-hour period ending at 0:00 AM Eastern on January 20th.
-One Hedera Hashgraph coin can now be purchased for approximately $0.36 or 0.00000629 BTC on exchanges.
-Over the last seven days, Hedera Hashgraph has traded flat against the U.S. dollar.
-Hedera Hashgraph has a total market capitalization of $5.28 billion and $377.52 million worth of Hedera Hashgraph was traded on exchanges in the last day.
+Hedera Hashgraph (CURRENCY:HBAR) traded flat against the U.S. dollar during the twenty-four hour period ending at 14:00 PM E.T. on January 25th.
+One Hedera Hashgraph coin can currently be purchased for approximately $0.36 or 0.00000629 BTC on cryptocurrency exchanges.
+Hedera Hashgraph has a market capitalization of $5.28 billion and approximately $377.52 million worth of Hedera Hashgraph was traded on exchanges in the last 24 hours.
+Over the last week, Hedera Hashgraph has traded flat against the U.S. dollar.

 - XinFin Network (XDC) traded flat against the dollar and now trades at $0.13 or 0.00000284 BTC.